-Saint-Saens Sheet Music
+Saint-Saëns Sheet Music and Biography

 He was well known for Danse Macabre which is on the site including part 1 for Piano Duet as well as part 2 a difficult piece to play.
-We also have arranged the theme for a number of different instruments.
+We have arranged the theme for a number of different instruments.
 We also have the full set arranged for piano of Le Carnaval des Animaux series plus Le Cygne (No. 13) arranged for over 24 different instrument versions.

 Early Life and Family

-His father was a minister in the French Ministry of Interior, however, he died when Camille was barely two months old, so he was initially raised by a nurse in the country then returned to Paris to be with his mother and aunt who taught him, him first piano.
+His father was a minister in the French Ministry of Interior, however, he died when Camille was barely two months old, so he was initially raised by a nurse in the country then returned to Paris to be with his mother and aunt who taught him, his first piano.

 He was academically bright and studied organ and composition at the Paris Conservatoire and went on to win many prizes.
-At that time pianists, (even the most talented) were encouraged to study the organ as the career opportunities were considered more advantageous.
+At that time pianists, (even the most talented) were encouraged to study the organ as career opportunities were considered more advantageous.
 During this time he became acquainted with Franz Liszt who became a very good friend.

 In 1874 he wrote Danse Macabre which became one of this most frequently played works.
 This piece is often used in spooky tales at Hallowe’en.

 In 1886 he dedicated his Symphony No. 3 to Liszt who died that year.
 In that same year he wrote La Carnaval des Animaux.

-Saint-Saens Sheet Music Downloads and Further Reading
+Saint-Saëns Sheet Music Downloads and Further Reading

 For further reading on this composer why not take a look at Wikipedia and Britannica.